 Out-of-state patients are not yet allowed to purchase cannabis at a New Jersey dispensary, but there are plans to implement this feature into the state’s medical marijuana program in the near future.

 New Jersey allows delivery services for medical cannabis.
-Though the state will vote on cannabis legalization in the Nov.
+Though Ballot Measure 1 legalized cannabis in the Nov.
 2020 election, rules have not yet been established regarding recreational cannabis delivery.